arsium/EagleMonitorRAT/README.md

 # Eagle Monitor RAT Reborn | Open Source Remote Access Tool
+# Will be updated when new UI is done (+ new features for stub & server)

 Fast, lightweight & easily customizable remote access tool written in C# coded from scratch.
 Consider this as an upgrade of HorusEyesRat which was written in Visual Basic .NET.